penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-sessions-session-properties-distribution-properties-variableperiods.md

 ## minimnunTimeInPeriod

-Minimum of minutes to assign in each Period.
+Minimum number of minutes to be allocated in each Period.

 `minimnunTimeInPeriod`